DabblerDK/MEP-HW-SMD/README.md

 - see https://github.com/OSGP-Alliance-MEP-and-Optical for further hardware specifiactions of these meters.
 - see https://www.dabbler.dk for further information about this hardware project

+Version 1.10 is THT and version 2.00 is SMD.
+The two versions share schematics and are 100% compatible.
+They uses the same software and have the exact same functionality - only the component technology has changed.

 Notes:
 - The Gerber files has been generated acording to [JLCPCBs](https://jlcpcb.com/) specifications.